RyanGordon/libfreenect2/README.txt

 === Installation

-This project uses the libusbx drivers and API.
+This project uses the libusb drivers and API.
 Setting things up varies by platform.

 ==== Windows

 If you have the Kinect for Windows v2 SDK, install it first.
 You don't need to uninstall the SDK or the driver before doing this procedure.

-Install the libusbK backend driver for libusbx:
+Install the libusbK backend driver for libusb:

 1. Download Zadig from http://zadig.akeo.ie/.
 2. Run Zadig and in options, check List All Devices and uncheck Ignore Hubs or Composite Parents